 Most popular sites

 Baimasi monastery is also known as “Kanchen Gonpa“.
-It was founded in 1654 (the Second Propagation of Tibetan Buddhism) and it is located in Baimasi Village, Hongyazigou Township.
+It was founded in 1654 AD (The Second Propagation of Tibetan Buddhism) and it is located in Baimasi Village, Hongyazigou Township.
 In 1959, it was listed as a provincial cultural relic protection unit.
-With a total area of 4,516 square meters, the whole temple is composed of assembbly hall, monk’s dormitory, grottoes, statues of Vajra Buddha, and large stupas in the cliffs of the mountains.
-It was destroyed three times after the Qing Dynasty, the Republic of China, and the Cultural Revolution.
+With a total area of 4,516 square meters.
+Baimasi monastery is composed of assembbly hall, monk’s dormitory, grottoes, statues of Vajra Buddha, and large stupas in cliffs of mountains.
+It was destroyed three times in Qing Dynasty, Republic of China, and Cultural Revolution.
 It was reopened in August, 1980.

-Quezang monastery, also known as “Chubzang Ganden Migyurling“, was built in the sixth year of Emperor Shunzhi in the Qing Dynasty (1649).
-Temple Lord II, the living Buddha of Quezang monastery was one of the earliest Hutuktu edicts in Qinghai’s religious circles.
+Quezang monastery, also known as “Chubzang Ganden Migyurling“, was built in sixth year of Emperor Shunzhi of Qing Dynasty (1649 AD).
+Temple Lord II, living Buddha of Quezang monastery was one of the earliest Hutuktu edicts in Qinghai’s religious circles.

-Wufeng Temple was built in the fifteenth year of Emperor Chongzhen in Ming Dynasty (1642).
+Wufeng Temple was built in fifteenth year of Emperor Chongzhen of Ming Dynasty (1642 AD).
 It is a Chinese classical temple building and belongs to Taoism

 Geography and climate

-There are no lakes in Huzhu Tu Autonomous County, and there are 8 natural rivers, all belonging to the Yellow River Basin and Huangshui River System, with a total length of 2,895 kilometers.
-The Qingshiling of the Daban Mountain Range runs through the entire territory from northwest to southeast, dividing the county into two parts.
-The terrain unit is generally called Beishan or Houshan as the Tibetan townships of Baza and Jiading; the southwest part of Qingshiling is collectively called Qianshan.
+There are no lakes in Huzhu Tu Autonomous County, and there are 8 natural rivers, all belonging to Yellow River Basin and Huangshui River System, with a total length of 2,895 kilometers.
+Qingshiling of Daban Mountain Range runs through entire territory from northwest to southeast, dividing it into two parts.
+Its terrain unit is generally called Beishan or Houshan as Tibetan townships of Baza and Jiading; southwest of Qingshiling is collectively called Qianshan.

-The southern end of the county is the Huangshui River Valley Basin at an altitude of more than 2,100 meters.
-To the north, there are hills and mid-high mountains at an altitude of 2400-3500 meters.
-In the north-central area, there are the Longwang Mountain, Xianmi Daban Mountain and Dongyan Mountain at an altitude of 4242-4374 meters.
-The height difference is 2274 meters.
+Southern end of Huzhu county is Huangshui River Valley Basin at an altitude of more than 2,100 meters.
+To north, there are hills and mid-high mountains at an altitude of 2400-3500 meters.
+In north-central area, there are Longwang Mountain, Xianmi Daban Mountain and Dongyan Mountain at an altitude of 4242-4374 meters with height difference of 2274 meters.

-Huzhu County is affected by the Siberian monsoon and cold current in winter, and the southeast coastal typhoon in summer.
-The annual average temperature is 5.8℃, the extreme maximum temperature is 30.3℃, and the extreme minimum temperature is -26.9℃;
+Huzhu County is affected by Siberian monsoon and cold current in winter, and southeast coastal typhoon in summer.
+Annual average temperature is 5.8℃, the extreme maximum temperature is 30.3℃, and the extreme minimum temperature is -26.9℃;

 Population and ethic groups

-In 221 BC, Qin Dynasty unified ancient China, Huzhu area was under the jurisdiction of the Qin Dynasty
+In 221 BC, Qin Dynasty unified ancient China, Huzhu area was under jurisdiction of Qin Dynasty

-In 121 BC, Huzhu area was under the jurisdiction of Linqiang County.
+In 121 BC, Huzhu area was under jurisdiction of Linqiang County.

 Around 210 AD, Huzhu area belongs to Xiping County

-During the Northern and Southern Dynasties, Huzhu area was under the jurisdiction of Shanzhou
+During Northern and Southern Dynasties, Huzhu area was under jurisdiction of Shanzhou

-During the Sui Dynasty, Xiping County was restored and Huzhu area was under the jurisdiction of Xiping County.
+During Sui Dynasty, Xiping County was restored and Huzhu area was under jurisdiction of Xiping County.

-In the 23rd year of Emperor Taizong of Tang Dynasty (649 AD), Tang Dynasty set up the Dudu Mansion of Shanzhou.
-Huzhu area was under the jurisdiction of Shanzhou Dudu.
+In 23rd year of Emperor Taizong of Tang Dynasty (649 AD), Tang Dynasty set up Dudu Mansion of Shanzhou.
+Huzhu area was under jurisdiction of Shanzhou Dudu.

-In AD 1104, Shanzhou was changed to Xining Prefecture.
+In 1104 AD, Shanzhou was changed to Xining Prefecture.
 Huzhu area belonged to Xining Prefecture.

-During the Yuan Dynasty, Huzhu area was still under the jurisdiction of Xining Prefecture.
+During Yuan Dynasty, Huzhu area was still under jurisdiction of Xining Prefecture.

-During the Ming Dynasty, Xining Prefecture was changed to Xiningwei.
+During Ming Dynasty, Xining Prefecture was changed to Xiningwei.
 Huzhu area was subordinate to Xiningwei.

-In the Qing Dynasty, Xiningwei was changed to Xiningfu.
+In Qing Dynasty, Xiningwei was changed to Xiningfu.
 Huzhu area was under Xining Prefecture

-In the 2nd year of the Republic of China (1913), Huzhu area belonged to Xining Dao, Gansu Province.
+In 2nd year of Republic of China (1913), Huzhu area belonged to Xining Dao, Gansu Province.

-In the 18th year of the Republic of China (1929), Qinghai was formally established as a province, and Huzhu area was subordinate to Xining County.
+In 18th year of Republic of China (1929), Qinghai was formally established as a province, and Huzhu area was subordinate to Xining County.

-In the 19th year of the Republic of China (1930), Huzhu County was officially established , and it was directly under the jurisdiction of Qinghai Provincial Government.
+In 19th year of Republic of China (1930), Huzhu County was officially established , and it was directly under jurisdiction of Qinghai Provincial Government.

-From 1960 to August 1961, Huzhu County was under the jurisdiction of Xining City.
+From 1960 to August 1961, Huzhu County was under jurisdiction of Xining City.

-From 1961 to 1978, Huzhu County was a county directly under the jurisdiction of Qinghai Province.
+From 1961 to 1978, Huzhu County was a county directly under jurisdiction of Qinghai Province.

-In 1978, Huzhu County was under the administration of Haidong city, till now
+In 1978, Huzhu County was under administration of Haidong city, till now